 In and around the Old Town you will find numerous places of interest.
 Here are just a few.

 La Fortaleza (The Fortress)

-Built as a fort during the 16th Century, it was later converted to the governor’s house and office; today it remains a functioning government mansion.
+Built as a fort during the 16th Century, La Forteleza was later converted to the governor’s house and office.
+It’s a functioning government mansion.
 Guided walking tours are available through this historic building and lush gardens when the government is not in session.

 Catedral de San Juan Bautista

 This is the oldest cathedral in the US and the second oldest in the Western Hemisphere.
-The original church was built in 1521 during the earliest period of Spanish colonization but was destroyed in a hurricane some years later.
-The current structure dates back to 1540.
+The original church was built in 1521 during the earliest period of Spanish colonization.
+It was destroyed in a hurricane some years later.
 Over the centuries, this cathedral has had its fair share of turmoil and tragedy in the form of hurricanes, robberies, and vandalism.
 The worst damage was caused when the English ransacked the city and looted the church in 1598, and then again in 1615 when a hurricane blew the roof off.

 Hotel El Convento